 A good book about space can feed a kid's obsession or inspire a brand new interest in exploring the wonders of the universe.
 If you're hoping for a holiday gift, you're in the right place: Here are Space.com writers' and editors' suggestions of great books about space exploration and space science for kids.

 (We are constantly reading new and classic space books to find our favorite takes on the universe.
 Our recently-read books in all categories can be found at Best Space Books.
-You can see our ongoing Space Books coverage here, and a list of kids' books for the summer here.)
+You can see our ongoing Space Books coverage here.)

 Books for Younger Readers